CogStack/CogStack-NiFi/docs/deploy/services.md

 MedCAT Service resources are stored in [`./services/nlp-services/applications/medcat/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/medcat) directory.
 The key configuration properties stored as environment variables are defined in [`./services/nlp-services/applications/medcat/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/medcat/config) sub-directory.
 The models used by MedCAT are stored in [`./servies/nlp-services/applications/cat/models/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/medcat/models).
-A default model to play with is provided `MedMen` and there is a script `download_medmen.sh` to download it.
+A default model to play with is provided, called `MedMen` and there is a script `./services/nlp-services/applications/medcat/models/download_medmen.sh` to download it, please make sure you are in the `./services/nlp-services/applications/medcat/models/` before executing the download script.

 For more information on the MedCAT Service configuration and use please refer to [the official documentation](https://github.com/CogStack/MedCATservice).